-2017-006 The Fiscal Court Failed To Remit A Share Of The National Forestry Receipts To School District
+2018-006 The Fiscal Court Failed To Remit A Share Of The National Forestry Receipts To School District

-This is a repeat finding and was included in the prior year report as finding 2016-024.
+This is a repeat finding and was included in the prior year report as finding 2017-006.

-The fiscal court received \$22,617 in national forestry receipts in fiscal year 2017.
-One-half of that amount was to be remitted to the Wolfe County Board of Education.
+The fiscal court received four checks totaling \$71,130, in national forestry receipts in fiscal year 2018.
+A portion of that amount was to be remitted to the Wolfe County Board of Education.

-The fiscal court failed to remit one-half of the funds to the board of education therefore the board did not receive their share of the national forestry receipts.
+The fiscal court failed to remit a sufficient amount of the funds to the board of education therefore the board did not receive their share of the national forestry receipts.